Nikias is 36 and lives on a small Aegean island in Greece.

 While the world is becoming more complex and individuality has become more fragile, Esculpta's mission is to complement the long-lost playfulness and purity of self-expression embedded in man's existence.
 To adorn ones body, our most valuable asset is a celebration of being.
 We are all playful, beautiful and erotic.

-Esculpta began in 2003 as the vision of Nikias, the founder of the label.
+Esculpta began in 2003 as the vision of Nikias.
 Initially it was a creative side-project located in an Athenian atelier with a long historic background in artifact jewelry.
 The first seductive jewels that were contributed to the side-project (including 'Le Cock Ring I') revealed the fresh, unique and subversive character of the label-to-be.

 In 2011 esculpta started its first self-owned North American branch in the San-Francisco USA to have a closer presence with its customer base in North America.
 Most operations including manufacture have continued to take place in Greece.